Real-time Transport Protocol: Overview

 RTP is designed for end-to-end, real-time transfer of streaming media.
-The protocol provides facilities for jitter compensation and detection of packet loss and out-of-order delivery, which are common especially during UDP transmissions on an IP network.
+The protocol provides facilities for jitter compensation and detection of packet loss and out-of-order delivery, which are common, especially during UDP transmissions on an IP network.
 RTP allows data transfer to multiple destinations through IP multicast.
 RTP is regarded as the primary standard for audio/video transport in IP networks and is used with an associated profile and payload format.
 The design of RTP is based on the architectural principle known as application-layer framing where protocol functions are implemented in the application as opposed to the operating system's protocol stack.

 Real-time multimedia streaming applications require timely delivery of information and often can tolerate some packet loss to achieve this goal.
-For example, loss of a packet in audio application may result in loss of a fraction of a second of audio data, which can be made unnoticeable with suitable error concealment algorithms.
+For example, loss of a packet in an audio application may result in loss of a fraction of a second of audio data, which can be made unnoticeable with suitable error concealment algorithms.
 The Transmission Control Protocol (TCP), although standardized for RTP use, is not normally used in RTP applications because TCP favors reliability over timeliness.
-Instead the majority of the RTP implementations are built on the User Datagram Protocol (UDP).
+Instead, the majority of the RTP implementations are built on the User Datagram Protocol (UDP).
 Other transport protocols specifically designed for multimedia sessions are SCTP and DCCP, although, As of 2012, they were not in widespread use.

 RTP was developed by the Audio/Video Transport working group of the IETF standards organization.
 RTP is used in conjunction with other protocols such as H.323 and RTSP.
 The RTP specification describes two protocols: RTP and RTCP.
 RTP is used for the transfer of multimedia data, and the RTCP is used to periodically send control information and QoS parameters.